ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 # Simple Expression Interpreters

-Description goes here...
+Let's start our investigation with an interpreter for a very simple language of calculations involving only `+` and `-` over numbers.
+We'll use this first discussion to define how we to about defining an interpreter that calculates a value from such expressions.
+The language is quite basic, but we can start discussing important concepts of abstract and concrete syntax, abstract syntax trees, parsing, interpretation and testing.
+Pay less attention to the language than to the underlying methodology and concepts used to define an interpreter.

 ## Concrete Syntax

 *Concrete Syntax* is the textual language written by programmers as input to compilers and interpreters.
 When you think of a programming language, you think first of its concrete syntax.
 The bock structure of C, s-expressions defining Lisp, and the functional syntax of Haskell are examples of concrete syntax that immediately associates with a particular language.

-Concrete syntax is  always described by a *grammar* consisting of an *alphabet* and a collection of *grammar rules*.
-The alphabet defines basic symbols and tokens in the concrete syntax while grammar rules define how those tokens are sequenced defining elements of the language.
+Concrete syntax is always described by a grammar consisting of an alphabet and a collection of grammar rules.
+As discussed in the introduction, the alphabet defines basic symbols or tokens in the concrete syntax while grammar rules define how those tokens are sequenced defining elements of the language.
+A *term* is any text string defined by the grammar.

-The alphabet is specified as collection of atomic symbols.
-The English alphabet is a good example.
-Alphabets can be much more sophisticated and include other characters and words.
-For our purposes, the alphabet will be atomic constructs - things that cannot be further broken down.
-Numbers, identifiers, keywords, and operators will all be considered elements of our language alphabet.

-Grammar rules describe how symbols are arranged to form *terms* in the concrete syntax.
-A *term* is any text that satisfies the concrete syntax specified by grammar rules.
 Similarly, a *language* is the smallest set of terms that satisfy a set of grammar rules.
 It is quite useful to think of a language as a set and a grammar as a specifier for that set.
-Using traditional set comprehension I can define a language, $L$, as:
+Using traditional set comprehension we can define a language, $L$, as:

 $$L = \{s:string\; \mid\; G(s)\}$$